-Brett J. Barthelmeh, Esq. is a Partner with Squillace & Associates, P.C., a boutique law firm in Boston’s Back Bay neighborhood.
-He joined the Firm in 2009 and concentrates his practice on estate planning, probate, and trust administration for individuals, families, and business owners.
+Brett J. Barthelmeh, Esq., AEP® is a Partner of the firm and concentrates his practice on estate planning, probate, and trust administration for individuals, families, and business owners.
 Brett counsels private clients on creating and maintaining estate plans that are both values-based and tax efficient, with particular emphasis on advising young professional families.

 Brett’s practice also includes the diagnostic, design, and implementation of advanced planning strategies to reduce estate tax exposure; asset protection strategies for executives, physicians, and attorneys; structuring impactful philanthropy and charitable giving; planning for non-citizen individuals; and planning involving life insurance, heirloom vacation properties, and other specific assets.